Join the PSHH Team!

 - Ability to prioritize, multitask and meet deadlines autonomously

-Starting Compensation Range: $25.00 – $28.00 (final salary rate will be determined based on experience and skills).
+Starting Compensation Range: $25.00 – $28.00 an hour (final salary rate will be determined based on experience and skills).

 To apply, send resume to: